mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 -----------------------------
 In this step, we create a user and database for our project.

-1- Switch to postgres shell:
+1- Switch to Postgres shell:

 -     sudo -iu postgres